 The Company is planning an exploration program to be conducted on the gold mining leases that it owns in the Timmins area in Ontario.
 The exploration program will include drilling of targets defined by earlier exploration, establishment of geophysical grids, ground magnetic, VLF-EM, and IP resistivity surveying, and compilation of the new geophysical data with historic data.
-The Ontario exploration program is expected to be completed by the fall of 2014.
+The Ontario exploration program is expected to commence in 2015.

-Hornby Bay 5% Net Smelter Return Royalty (NSR) - Copper Mountain Mining Corporation Holdings (CUM) - Princeton, British Columbia
+Hornby Bay 5% Net Smelter Return Royalty (NSR) - Copper Mountain Mining Corporation Holdings ("CUM", or "Copper Mountain") - Princeton, British Columbia

-Legal surveys conducted under the guidance of a B.C. land surveyor on all of Hornby Bay's 5% NSR boundaries Indicate that Hornby Bay owns a 5% NSR on 4,000 acres of CUM's 18,000 acre copper-gold-silver mine leases in Princeton, British Columbia.
+Legal surveys conducted under the guidance of a B.C. land surveyor on all of Hornby Bay's 5% NSR boundaries indicate that Hornby Bay owns a 5% NSR on 4,000 acres of CUM's 18,000 acre copper-gold-silver mine leases in Princeton, British Columbia.
 The 5% NSR covers 22.3% of CUM's mining leases and mineral rights, and consists of several areas within the holdings, but HBE's 5% NSR areas are not currently being mined by CUM.
 There are a number of known mineralized areas within Hornby Bay's 5% NSR area.
-Both airborne photographic surveys and ground legal surveys were completed in the prior year ended March 31, 2013 and the data has been filed with B.C. government departments.
+Both airborne photographic surveys and ground legal surveys have been completed and the data has been filed with B.C. government departments.
 A review of all documentation pertaining to Hornby Bay's 5% NSR has been underway since 2012 and is on-going.
 Management anticipates that further specifics regarding the assessment of the value of this royalty, and further actions contemplated by Hornby Bay, will be reported as the information becomes available.

 The Phase One Legal Survey covering about 50% of Hornby Bay's 5% NSR on all minerals produced was approved on February 8, 2013 by the Surveyor General of B.C. under Section 42 of the Mineral Tenure Act.
-These Mining Leases compose the Northern portion of the 5% NSR and are adjacent to areas currently being mined by Copper Mountain Mining Corp.
+These Mining Leases comprise the northern portion of the 5% NSR and are adjacent to areas currently being mined by Copper Mountain Mining Corporation.

-The Phase Two Legal Survey, initiated in late 2012, of the South 5% NSR Royalty areas, was completed and submitted to the Surveyor General B.C. on September 4, 2013.
-The survey was accepted by the Surveyor General B.C. on September 17, 2013.
+The Phase Two Legal Survey, initiated in late 2012, of the southern 5% NSR Royalty areas, was completed and later accepted by the Surveyor General B.C. on September 17, 2013.
 The legal surveys have been registered with the Surveyor General's Office of British Columbia for the purpose of confirming the exact location of the underlying mineral rights and boundaries of Hornby Bay's NSR.